 Start your day with a pancake feed, followed by Civil War and WWII battle re-enactments, special exhibits, Big Band and Swing concerts and more at the Museum of the Kansas National Guard at Forbes Field.
-Check it out in June.
+Check out this event in June of each year.

 Spirit of Kansas Blues Festival

 Sing the blues with musicians from all over the United States at the Spirit of Kansas Blues Festival at Lake Shawnee.
 Enjoy food and arts and craft alongside live rhythm and blues.
 Typically held the weekend of July 4th.

 Celebrate Topeka’s Mexican culture during this annual event that includes a parade downtown and five nights of traditional Mexican food, music and dancing in the Oakland neighborhood every July- near Our Lady of Guadalupe Church.